aximgeo/tech-blog/slap.md

 ## Publishing Services

-Once the config file is set up, you can publish the new services by doing
+Once the config file is set up, you can publish the new services by doing:

 ```
 slap publish --username <publisher username> --password <publisher password>